 (M.A., University of South Carolina), has particular interests in the dialects of English and issues of language and power.
 In 2011 he shared the college’s Zepp Teaching Enhancement Award with a colleague, allowing travel to Mexico to develop new models for international service learning.

-Assistant Professor Reanna Ursin
+Associate Professor Reanna Ursin

 (Ph.D., University of Notre Dame), develops courses that examine contemporary African-American literature, historical novels, feminist studies and narrative theory.
 She also serves as a member of the editorial review board for Proto: An Undergraduate Humanities Journal.

 (Ph.D., Cornell University), has interests in medieval literature, mysticism and devotional literature, dream visions, the history of autobiography, and medieval and Renaissance drama.
 She also has special interests and expertise in critical theory and its historical uses, and recently completed a session of the School of Criticism and Theory.
 Her classes often challenge students to engage with medieval literature and culture through creative projects, producing their own texts, plays, or visual materials modeled on medieval conventions.

 Our English students have access to a myriad of resources, opportunities, and experiences.